bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 This will become clear once you see the results, I have one more set of selectors to define.

-But first let me display the output. \>\> To do this, I switch to my HTML file and click on the display icon in the top right corner of my screen.
+But first let me display the output. &gt;&gt; To do this, I switch to my HTML file and click on the display icon in the top right corner of my screen.